fabanc/SharpBoostVoronoi/README.md

 ##Project status

 The compiled C++ wrapper is provided with SharpBoostVoronoi (folder lib).
-If you want to compile and modify the C++ wrapper, you will need to install the boost library.
-Not being an expert in C++, I used the following video: https://www.youtube.com/watch?v=6trC5zVXzG0
+If you want to compile and modify the C++ wrapper, you will need to install the boost library (cf link 2).
 The code is still at its early phase of developement.
 The C# Wrapper is not implemented yet, but the test units show you how to call the CLR wrapper.
 My next steps are to implement a voronoi cell data structure in the CLR wrapper before implementing a C# wrapper.

 ##External links